anilmainali/SoftwareTesting/SoftwareTesting-Notes.md

 Most manual QA start as Black Box Tester
 Easiest way to start a career in QA

+## White Box Testing
+- Need knowledge of coding.
+- Access to the source code.

 ## What is Static Testing?